 Understanding Dementia And Anger: A Guide For Families And Caregivers

 Caring for an individual with dementia can be uniquely challenging, particularly when anger and aggression are present.
 Emotional outbursts can be common in dementia patients, and they can be deeply distressing for families and caregivers.
-In this guide, we’ll explore the causes and triggers of dementia-related anger and aggressive behavior, plus offer some helpful tips for caregivers seeking to manage it.
+In this guide, we’ll explore the causes of dementia-related anger and aggressive behavior, plus offer some helpful tips for caregivers seeking to manage it.
 Caregivers may benefit from working with a mental health professional who can help them cope with the more challenging aspects of their responsibilities.

 Understanding the connection between dementia and anger